2025–26 Lake Superior State Lakers men's ice hockey season

-The 2025–26 Lake Superior State Lakers men's ice hockey season will be the 60th season of play for the program, the 53rd at the Division I level and the 46th in the CCHA.
-The Lakers will represent Lake Superior State University, play their home games at the Taffy Abel Arena and be coached by Damon Whitten in his 12th season.
+The 2025–26 Lake Superior State Lakers men's ice hockey season was the 60th season of play for the program, the 53rd at the Division I level and the 46th in the CCHA.
+The Lakers represented Lake Superior State University, played their home games at the Taffy Abel Arena and were coached by Damon Whitten in his 12th season.